 Muskaan Bhaidani is an alumna of the Aga Khan Academy Mombasa who was in the Class of 2020.
 Graduating with an impressive International Baccalaureate (IB) Diploma Programme (DP) score of 44 out of 45, Muskaan is now attending McGill University in Montreal, Canada.

-Anahita Aman, a graduate of the batch of 2020 was here at the academy for 8 years.
-Currently pursuing History at University College London, she hopes to build a career in International Development.
+Anahita Aman, a graduate of the Class of 2020, studied at the Aga Khan Academy Hyderabad for eight years.
+Currently pursuing history at the University College London, she hopes to build a career in international development.

 Congratulations to the Class of 2022!
 We are so proud of you and cannot wait to see what you do next.
 As we welcome our new graduating class to our alumni community, we asked four distinct graduates from the Aga Khan Academies in Mombasa and Hyderabad about their journeys and aspirations.

-Qamili Dave, a 2017 alumna of AKA Mombasa, discovered her passion for the culinary arts during her AKDN DP1 Internship at Serena Beach Hotel.
-Since then, she has gone on to pursue her passion for cooking, including undertaking Harvard courses to perfect her skill.
+Qamili Dave, a 2017 alumna of the Aga Khan Academy Mombasa, discovered her passion for the culinary arts during her DP1 internship at Serena Beach Hotel.
+Since then, she has gone on to pursue her passion for cooking, including undertaking Harvard University courses to perfect her skills.
 What Qamili loves most about being a chef is preparing a good satisfying meal that warms the hearts of people.

 Lilian Odera, a 2015 alumna of the Aga Khan Academy Mombasa and recipient of the Karen McKellin International Leader of Tomorrow (ILOT) award, is the embodiment of a true leader and agent of change.
 True to form, she has a passion for actively being involved in community-based initiatives to influence change and creatively find solutions to issues in whatever way she can.